 The knee surgery takes about one hour and your surgeon will make some incisions in your knee to allow small specially designed instruments to be introduced.

 The torn ligaments are trimmed and the knee is prepared for the replacement graft of suitable tissue from somewhere else on your body.
 Part of the patellar tendon (which runs from the lower end of your kneecap to the top of your shin bone) is normally used.
 The top and bottom ends of the replacement ligament are fixed into place with special screws into holes drilled into your bones.

 The incisions are closed with stitches or adhesive strips.

-You may need to take 4-6 weeks off work and driving following the operation and your Surgeon may want you to wear a knee brace for a few weeks.
+You may need to take four to six weeks off work and driving following the operation and your surgeon may want you to wear a knee brace for a few weeks.

 Once your knee has settled down, you will need to start intensive physiotherapy which may continue as long as six months.

 Anterior cruciate ligament reconstruction is commonly performed and generally safe but there are some potential complications you should be aware of.
 These only affect less than 4% of patients.

 - Infection can occur although our theatres have ultra-clean air operating conditions keeping infection rates at 1-2%.

 - Blood clots are possible but again are in the 1-4% category and have well established treatments including aspirin.